Walter Hill: 1980s

 Larry Gross later recalled meeting Hill in the early 1980s:

 He'd had some success, but then he had a series of setbacks.
 And there was also the scandal around The Warriors; any success had been eclipsed by the killings in the theaters.
 So there was that, as well as the noncommercial success of Southern Comfort and Long Riders and the fact that there was a writer's strike.
 All of that meant that Walter hadn't worked in a while.
 Meaning a year or so.
 And what happened was the strike ended and the studios didn't have a lot of ready scripts.
 So this clever colleague, Larry Gordon, dusted off a script that had been shuttling around development and got it greenlit at Paramount with his friend Michael Eisner.
-And that script was 48 Hrs..
+And that script was 48 Hrs.

 48 Hrs. was originally meant to star Clint Eastwood and Richard Pryor but both dropped out.
 Nick Nolte became attached as star and Hill's then-girlfriend, a talent agent at ICM, recommended the role of the convict be played by an exciting new comic on Saturday Night Live, Eddie Murphy.
 The resulting film was a problematic shoot, with many clashes between Paramount and Hill, but it resulted in a massive box office success.

 Hill's box office success with 48 Hrs. enabled him to raise the money for a stylish "rock 'n' roll fable", Streets of Fire.
 He almost set this up at Paramount but they changed their mind; Universal decided to finance instead.
-While initially a box office failure, it gained a greater following in subsequent years (as many of Hill's films have).
+Initially a box office failure, it gained a following in subsequent years (as have many of Hill's films).

 Hill was meant to follow it up with a big screen adaptation of Dick Tracy, replacing John Landis.
 Hill worked on Dick Tracy for several drafts of the script and screenwriter Jack Epps Jr. says he "played a big role in reducing and focusing the screenplay".
 Hill intended to make the film directly after Streets of Fire but eventually left the project after a dispute over budget with Universal and with star Warren Beatty; the project would be made several years later with Beatty directing.